g0v-data/g0v-hackmd-archive/notes/VgsCtzopT4u3Nef-O1zmfw.md

 flutter:
   uses-material-design: true
 ```
-Make sure to replace your`_project_name` with the actual name of your project.
-This file includes the necessary `crypto` package version `^3.0.1` and standard dependencies for a Flutter project.
+It is important that you replace your_project_name with what you have named your project.
+This file contains the required crypto packager version ^3.0.1 as well as normal Flutter dependencies.

-Here is the code that incorporates the hashing and verification functions using the `dart:convert` and `crypto` packages in Dart, along with an example usage:
+The following is what includes the hash and verification functions that use dart:convert and crypto packages in Dart:

 ```dart
 import 'dart:convert';